Listen upu coffee nerds, because this Chocolate Coconut Coffee Soda recipe is for you.

 My favorite was at Barista coffee shop where they made a bubbly mocktail by mixing tonic, coffee, and balsamic vinegar.
 It was totally crazy, as in crazy good, but it’s most definitely an acquired taste.

-As a sort of gateway guzzler, I created this Coconut Chocolate Coffee Seltzer Recipe that resembles an old-fashioned East Coast-style Egg Cream, except there’s coconut milk and cold brew so it’s decidedly different.
+As a sort of gateway guzzler, I created this Coconut Chocolate Coffee Soda Recipe that resembles an old-fashioned East Coast-style Egg Cream, except there’s coconut milk and cold brew so it’s decidedly different.

 - 1 to 2 tablespoons chocolate syrup